 As we mentioned earlier, these sunglasses feature a special coating.
 In addition to reducing glare, this highly-reflective coating limits haze and reflections of all sorts.

 If you're out boating on a sunny day, you can see past the water reflections with a pair of polarized sunglasses.
 They allow you to appreciate the scenic views without having to worry about hurting your eyes.

 Furthermore, the special coating provides extra contrast during the day.
 In turn, it makes the sky appear a deeper blue.
 This is helpful if you’re relaxing on the beach or playing water sports.

 And if you’re suffering from light sensitivity, polarized sunglasses will be useful there, too.

 When Using Your Devices

-Furthermore, this is the only time non-polarized sunglasses trump their polarized counterparts.
+This is the only time non-polarized sunglasses trump their polarized counterparts.
 Because they don’t come with special anti-glare coating, non-polarized sunglasses allow you to enjoy what the digital screen is showing by default.

-Since the court cannot rule against the sun, the law finds the driver liable for failing to wear custom sunglasses with anti-glare features.
+Since the court cannot rule against the sun, the law finds the driver liable for failing to wear appropriate custom sunglasses with anti-glare features.

 Don’t mistake glares as something that only happens during summer.
 They also pose problems during winter when you’re hiking, snowboarding, or skiing.